 These themes help guide teachers as they plan and design transdisciplinary (combining two or more subject areas) units of inquiry.
 Within these units, children are encouraged to ask questions, are taught how to use a variety of resources to seek answers and led to a deeper understanding of the theme being studied.
 The Primary Years Programme seeks to create students who are not bound by the physical borders of their community.
 Instead it works to study broad topics that can have an application in any part of our world.

-Click here to view 2017 School Wide IB Transdisciplinary Theme Overview
+Click here to view our 2018 School Wide IB Transdisciplinary Theme Overview and Programme of Inquiry

 What is a Central Idea?